-Suzuki GZ 125 Marauder – Louis special conversion
+Suzuki GZ 125 Marauder – Louis Special Custom Bike

 When a little 20-year-old cruiser from Suzuki is converted into a snazzy custom bobber in just five days, you know the Louis apprentices have been at work again.
 A spectacular conversion!